 Senior Director at Consilio

-Carolyn is a recognized leader in the Canadian eDiscovery market, with extensive experience managing complex matters across all phases of eDiscovery.
+Carolyn is a recognized leader in the Canadian eDiscovery market, with extensive experience managing and leading significant and complex matters.
+She was recently recognized in the Lexology eDiscovery Experts in Canada 2024 ranking.

 Edward Chau